Experienced

 The Residency Malta Agency sends a notice of approval to Immigrant Invest.
 Once the approval is received, the applicant must meet the investment requirements within the specified timeframe.

-Once all requirements are fulfilled, the Residency Malta Agency issues the residence certificate within 7 days.
+When the investment requirements are fulfilled, the Residency Malta Agency issues a certificate of permanent residence.

 1 day

-Biometrics must be submitted in person in Malta.
+Biometrics must be taken in Malta.
 The applicant and all dependents are required to visit the Residency Malta Agency’s office; only infants up to the age of 2 are exempt from biometrics.

 Annually for the first 5 years